-As of the date of this prospectus, we have approximately \$358.4 million of outstanding mortgage debt.
+As of September 21, 2005, we had approximately \$358.2 million of outstanding mortgage debt.
 In addition, we have drawn \$5 million on our line of credit.
 The following table sets forth our mortgage debt obligations on our hotel properties: